Souptik2001/all-path-messaging/README.md

 #### For Developers -

 - To give a simple easy to use  function to send **Email**, **SMS** or **Push Notifications** through the selected adapter.
 - Don't have your desired adapter?
 No need to wait for me!
 Go ahead and add the adapter yourself, by just a simple boilerplate code!
-[See how easy it is to add your own adapter](https://github.com/Souptik2001/all-in-one-messaging?tab=readme-ov-file#creating-your-own-adapter-%EF%B8%8F)!
+[See how easy it is to add your own adapter](https://github.com/Souptik2001/all-path-messaging?tab=readme-ov-file#creating-your-own-adapter-%EF%B8%8F)!

 #### For users -

 - WordPress' default `wp_mail` doesn't deliver your mail reliably?
 Select any of the available adapters to override `wp_mail` to deliver mails reliably.
 - Already using some email marketing plugin?
 But not finding your desired provider?
 And tired of requesting the author to introduce the provider? 😣 - No worries! 🎉 - Have some developer friend, or some coding knowledge?
-[Learn how easy it is to add your own provider with a simple boilerplate code](https://github.com/Souptik2001/all-in-one-messaging?tab=readme-ov-file#creating-your-own-adapter-%EF%B8%8F)!
+[Learn how easy it is to add your own provider with a simple boilerplate code](https://github.com/Souptik2001/all-path-messaging?tab=readme-ov-file#creating-your-own-adapter-%EF%B8%8F)!
-  - TLDR; Keep using your favorite email marketing plugin, while routing the emails through **All in One Messaging** plugin! 🚀
+  - TLDR; Keep using your favorite email marketing plugin, while routing the emails through **All Path Messaging** plugin! 🚀

 ### Settings page ⚙️

-all-in-one-messaging provides different settings page for each service, under the "tools" menu -
+all-path-messaging provides different settings page for each service, under the "tools" menu -

 ![settings-location](./assets/images/settings-location.png)